 The administration tubing and Y-site connection tubing are used if needed.
 You can also use several different catheters for different sites.
-Your healthcare provider will inform you about the best sites for subcutaneous Gamunex-C infusion.
+Your healthcare provider will inform you of the best sites for subcutaneous Gamunex-C infusion.

-All the items i.e. needle, catheter, and tubing are designed for one-time use only and must be discarded after usage.
+All the items (needle, catheter, and tubing) are designed for one-time use only and must be discarded after use.

 Goals in Administration of Gamunex

 Dosage and Infusion Rate

 As per FDA guidelines, the infusion rate of Gamunex-C for PI must be as follows:

 |Route of Administration||Dose||Initial Infusion Rate||Maintenance Infusion Rate|